Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 Each player will draw a card and say the point of the Law that corresponds to the number on it.
 If he answers correctly, he “runs” the number of bases indicated by his card.

 For example, if he gets number 6 and responds “Kind,” he proceeds to third base.
 If he gets number 10 and answers “Brave,” he goes to first base.

-If the base is already occupied by a Scout, that Scout will move enough bases so that the second boy can get to his base.
+If the base is already occupied by a Scout, that Scout will move enough bases so that the second person can get to their base.

-For example, if there is a boy on first base and the second boy gets a double, the first boy moves two bases to third base.
+For example, if there is a Scout on first base and the second player gets a double, the first Scout moves two bases to third base.

-If he doesn't know the correct answer or if he draws the X card, the Cub Scout is out.
+If the player doesn't know the correct answer or if they draw the X card, the Cub Scout is out.